smsnobin77/graduate-global-research-mentorship-opportunities/README.md

-# Undergraduate Global Research Mentorship Opportunities
+# Graduate Global Research Mentorship Opportunities

-This repository curates undergraduate research mentorship programs and research opportunities that are open to international or global students.
+This repository curates graduate/undergraduate research mentorship programs and research opportunities that are open to international or global students.
 It provides a central, periodically updated list of program names, deadlines, and brief notes.
 Updates are maintained on a best-effort basis, and contributions are welcome.
 Please feel free to submit a pull request or open an issue.

 ---